 Pension Assets and Contributions

-International comparison of contribution levels
+International comparison of pension financing

 As a rule, earnings-related pensions are financed through contributions paid by employers and workers.
 Pension assets can also be used to finance pensions.
 Some of the pensions are financed with general tax revenues.
 In Denmark, for example, a considerable part of the financing of statutory pensions comes from tax revenues.